jrnold/r4ds-exercise-solutions/docs/model-basics.md

 ggplot(simdf_norm, aes(x = x, y = y)) +
   geom_point() +
-  geom_smooth(method = "lm", color = "red") +
+  geom_smooth(method = "lm", colour = "red") +
   facet_wrap(~ .id, ncol = 4)
 ```

 \begin{center}\includegraphics[width=0.7\linewidth]{model-basics_files/figure-latex/unnamed-chunk-6-1} \end{center}
 There are not large outliers, and the slopes are more similar.

 The reason for this is that the Student's $t$-distribution, from which we sample with `rt` has fatter tails than the normal distribution (`rnorm`), which means is assigns larger probability to values further from the center of the distribution.